 The home of the popular Sizzling Sinigang and Oyster Sisig brings us this delicate masterpiece: their Torta Mangga.
 Made with mangoes, meringue, tablea, AND dulce de leche?!
 We dare you not to dive right in.

 Insider tip: You could even add a scoop of Sorbetes on top.

-Fun fact: With Booky, you can get up to ₱200 off your bill!
+Insider tip: You can enjoy up to ₱200 off your bill!